• Boondocking Map

 Written by Steve Johnson

-Camping, Oregon Aurora Leave a Comment
+Camping, Oregon Aurora 1 Comment

 French Prairie Rest Area, located along the I-5, just south of Portland, OR, is one of the better rest areas you’ll ever find for free overnight RV Parking.
 The reason why is because it has an large overflow lot, both on the southbound and northbound sides, that give you plenty of distance from the freeway noise.